CGIBIFE/assignment-rbo/README.md

 # IssueManager

-This project for showing issues and filtering them based on least number of issues from a log file that is uploaded.
+This project's main goal is to show issues from log file uploaded via input field, along with facility to filter data based on least number of issues.

  **How to run this application:**
  + open terminal and run _**npm install**_